slavakukuyev/elevator-go/README.md

 * add Logic of floor under 0 (parking)
 * use zap logger (done)
 * create docker image (done)
-* create manager algorytm on base of all elevators (done)
+* create manager algorithm on base of all elevators (done)
 * support min, max for each elevator separately. manager has to handle it